 Our ability to accomplish this mission largely depends on three things:

-In his book, The Speed of Trust, Steven M. R. Covey writes, “Leadership is achieving results in a way that inspires trust.”
+In his book, The Speed of Trust, Stephen M. R. Covey writes, “Leadership is achieving results in a way that inspires trust.”
 Because MDHS has such a significant impact on thousands of people’s lives, we work daily to deliver results (i.e., resources) in a way that builds trust among our clients, our employees, and the public.

 Successfully delivering resources has a direct correlation to the customer service experience.
 While we have room for improvement, one of my personal goals as a leader at MDHS is to ensure everyone receives the help they need through a positive customer service experience.

 Andrew Carnegie said, “Teamwork is the ability to work together toward a common vision.”
 We see our mission at MDHS as singularly focused on making a positive difference in a child or family’s life.

 Success, however, requires us to engage, communicate, and collaborate with other state agencies, such as the Departments of Child Protection Services, Health, Mental Health, Rehab Services, the Mississippi Development Authority, Community Colleges, and Medicaid, to name a few, as well as our federal partners and the many statewide non-profits.